Erudika/paraio.org/src/monolite/partials/012-permissions.md

 permissions for a given resource.
 Resources are identified by name, for example the `_batch` resource would represent requests going to `/v1/_batch`.

+There are several methods and flags which control which requests can go through.
+These are:
+- `GET`, `POST`, `PUT`, `PATCH`, `DELETE` - use these to allow a certain method explicitly
+- `?` - use this to enable public (unauthenticated) access to a resource
+- `-` - use this to deny all access to a resource
+- `*` - wildcard, allow all request to go through

 Let's look at a few example scenarios where we give users permission to access the `_batch`.
 We have two users - user one with `id = 1` and user two with `id = 2`.
 We'll use the following methods: